datamapio/geoid/lookup.md

 756

 ###Canton
-Type: Numeric, 4
+Type: Numeric, 5
 Country (3, numeric, ISO) | State (2, numeric, BFS)
 756 | 01
 Ex.
 75601 = Canton of Zurich
 We add the leading zeros for cantons that have only one digit

 ###District (Bezirk)
-Type: Numeric, 6
+Type: Numeric, 7
 Country (3, numeric, ISO) | State (2, numeric, BFS) | District (2, numeric, BFS)
 756 | 01 | 12
 Ex.
 7560112 = District of Zurich
-We add the leading zeros for district that have only one digit
+We add the leading zeros for districts that have only one digit

 ###Municipality (Commune / Gemeinde)
 Type: Numeric, 11